THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 For executive coaching to get results, a clear plan is necessary.

-My coaching clients then use my proprietary tools to prepare their initial leadership professional development plan with an eye toward strengthening their:
+My coaching clients then use my proprietary tools to prepare their initial leadership professional development plan to strengthen their:

 • Irrefutable strengths